 When it comes to apparel, however, the trend since the introduction of synthetics fabrics, has been a ‘race to the bottom’ – a process of doing less and less in the way of innovation.
 As a simple experiment to prove this, go into any running store and take a selection of t-shirts, tights or jackets and cover up the logo: we think you would be very hard pressed to differentiate between one brand’s product and the others.

 That is why ashmei uses merino wool: because for us, the focus is all about creating the ultimate apparel.
-We know that by creating the best, we can offer runners kit that they will treasure as it fits with their aim of being the best they can be.
+We know that by creating the best, we can offer you kit that they will treasure as it fits with their aim of being the best they can be.

-Key to creating the ultimate running apparel is making sure that the material used is the very best available.
+Key to creating the ultimate sports apparel is making sure that the material used is the very best available.
 Merino wool is peerless when it comes to performance: it is anti-bacterial, non-itchy, warm when it is cold and cooling when it is warm, recyclable and sustainable.

-First of all, here is the science: sweat contains not just water and salt, but also oils, fat and other organic compounds as well as anything that was on our skin, such as lotions.
+Here is the science: sweat contains not just water and salt, but also oils, fat and other organic compounds as well as anything that was on our skin, such as lotions.
 As the water in our sweat wicks through synthetic fabrics, these constituents of sweat get stuck in the pores in the material’s fibres.
 The trapped materials create an irresistible feast for bacteria, which create the smell that is synonymous with endurance sports kit.

 Merino wool fibres are different to synthetic fibres for two simple reasons: the surface does not provide a matrix that for the compounds in sweat that bacteria love so much, to cling to.
 Merino fibres also do not hold a static charge, unlike synthetic materials, which makes merino even less attractive to bacteria.